PHLAK/blog.chriskankiewicz.com/content/cactuscon-2014-ctf-writeup.md

 This results in an error: `File "etc/passwd" Not Found`.
 It's important to note that the returned error does not contain any dot-dot-slashes.
 This means they're sanitizing this value but there's still a chance it might not be sanitized properly.
-After trying various common path traversal attacks you will find that the file parameter is vulnerable via the double dot-dot-slash string:
-`....//` and we can view the /etc/passwd file with the following URL:
+Knowing the input and output of this unkown function we can make a guess as to what it's doing internally and exploid that.
+In this case, a good guess is that they are replacing all instanced of `../` with nothing.
+We can test that out by submitting `....//`.
+If we're right the inner `../` will be replaced with nothing leaving a single `../` in it's place.
+Let's test that:

     /images/media?file=....//....//....//....//....//etc/passwd

-Okay, let's try grabbing that flag we saw in the file tree from earlier:
+It works!
+Let's try grabbing that flag we saw in the file tree from earlier:

     /images/media?file=....//....//Docs/flag.txt